 Basilica Cistern is a 1500 years old water reservoir.
 It was built to fulfill the water requirement of The Great Palace by Emperor Justinian.
-It provides a magical atmosphere due to 336 ancient Greek columns gathered from the ruins of Greek colony Byzantium.
+Basilica Cistern provides a magical atmosphere due to 336 ancient Greek columns gathered from the ruins of Greek colony Byzantium.

 6. Spice Bazaar

-The Grand Bazaar is a 500-year-old shopping center visited by millions of people every year.
-The historical bazaar with 3000 shops is a paradise for shoppers.
+The Spice Bazaar is a 350-year-old shopping center visited by millions of people every year.
+The historical bazaar with many shops is a paradise for shoppers.
 We go there at the end of the Sultanahmet walking tour.

 However, those who are only interested in the history part of the tour may not want to go here.
-In this case, we extend the other parts of the tour and do not go to the Grand Bazaar.
+In this case, we extend the other parts of the tour and do not go to the Spice Bazaar.

 Cost of Sultanahmet Walking Tour

 Cost of Sultanahmet Walking Tour is 180 EURO up to 4 people.
 Please consider that it’s a private guided tour and there will be just you!
 If you are looking for a shorter tour, you may also check the private half day Istanbul tour.

 Frequently Asked Questions

 Museum entrance fees are not included in the price.
 Admission is free for licensed tour guides.